fbpx

 If there is no will, this is applying for a grant of a letter of administration.

-If the estate is small and straightforward, or there is less than £5,000 in bank accounts, then you do not need to get a grant of probate.
+If the estate is small and straightforward, or involves less than £5,000, you do not need a grant of probate.

 The same applies to joint estates where the grant of probate is given to the survivor.